 The meals in Korea usually feature one large communal dish for everyone on the table.
 From a large pot of ramen to grilled pork, you can see Korean sharing the same food while they sit for dinner.
 And to let you know, they don’t use plates, the dish directly picked up from the main plate and goes to the mouth.

 You must have now understood the reason behind the Korean food culture of being so rich and unique.
 If you are planning to visit the country, I am sure you will definitely need a guide like must-have Korean food.
-Not just this, you can also know more about this beautiful country through our Korea blog section.
-Hope it will help you plan a smooth and hassle-free holiday in Korea.
+Not just this, you can also know more about this country day or night through our Korea blog section. and neighborhood guides on all the top things to do.
+I hope it will help you plan a smooth and hassle-free holiday in Korea.